 - Stop all activity by applications to volumes that are configured on the disk that is to be removed.
 Unmount file systems and shut down databases that are configured on the volumes. - 2.
+Use the following command to stop the volumes:

+'''

+vxvol stop volume1 volume2 ...

+'''

-Use the following command to stop the volumes: - # vxvol stop volume1 volume2 ... - 3.
-Move the volumes to other disks or back up the volumes.
-To move a volume, mirror the volume on one or more other disks, then remove the original copy of the volume.
+3. Move the volumes to other disks or back up the volumes.
+To move a volume, use vxdiskadm to mirror the volume on one or more disks, then remove the original copy of the volume.
 If the volumes are no longer needed, they can be removed instead of moved.

-Before removing a disk, make sure it contains no data, all data no longer needed, or the data can be moved to other disks.
+Before removing a disk, make sure any data on that disk has either been moved to other disks or is no longer needed.
 Then remove the disk using the vxdiskadm utility, as follows: